groff_diff(7) — Linux manual page

 provides additional insights into the device and font description

-file formats and page description language.
+file formats and output format.

 groff(1), groff(7), roff(7)